GloDroid/glodroid_forks/shim/README.md

 *   First version (i.e. `com.android.apex.cts.shim.apex`) should be
     pre-installed on the /system/partition.
-*   `apex_payload.img` of the pre-installed shim apexcontains a single text file called `hash.txt` with a whitelist of SHA512 hashes of versions shim apex can be upgraded to.
+*   `apex_payload.img` of the pre-installed shim apexcontains a single text file called `hash.txt` with a list of allowed SHA512 hashes of versions shim apex can be upgraded to.
 *   `apex_payload.img` of all other versions contains SHA512 hash of `/dev/null`.